 Significantly, the photos were exhibited in 2015 in the Cunard Centre right in the heart of Cobh.
 This was the Cunard Line Ticket Office in 1915 and a portion of the building was used as a temporary morgue where some of the recovered bodies were laid out.

 Colman Rasmussen, chairman of Cobh Credit Union said, "On seeing the photographs we immediately realized the story that they tell.
-The sinking of the Lusitania was a terrible tragedy with a local, national, and an international dimension.
+The sinking of the Lusitania was a terrible tragedy with a local, national, and international dimension.
 It seemed appropriate that as the largest community-based business organization in Cobh that we would provide funding to allow them to be showcased right here in the town in which they were taken.”

 It was Christy Keating, the genealogist at Cobh, The Queenstown Story Heritage Centre that at the end of 2014 went looking in the National Library of Ireland for images relating to the Lusitania tragedy.